 It is the Local Authority's legal obligation to maintain the Register and to provide advice and assistance relevant to the registration scheme.
 It is not the Local Authority's responsibility to maintain landlords' registration details.

 Please ensure you keep details of your expiry date safe as you will not be sent a reminder.
 You are required to renew your registration on or before the expiry date in order to enable you to continue letting legally; failure to renew whilst still letting properties will lead to non-registration and sanctions being imposed.

 The system generates a Late Application Fee of £110 automatically at the expiry date.
-You can go online at Landlord Registration and renew your registration up to 3 months in advance of the expiry date or request a paper renewal by contacting us.
+You can renew your registration with the Scottish Landlord Register up to 3 months in advance of the expiry date or request a paper renewal by contacting us.